Tisamenus clotho: Taxonomy

+Also in 1939, Rehn and Rehn described Hoploclonia atropos.
+The species name "atropos" refers to the oldest of the three Moirai Atropos.
+The species was described from a female collected in 1932 and housed at the National Museum of Natural History in Washington, D.C..
+This species was synonymized with Tisamenus clotho by Frank H. Hennemann in 2025.
+Since Oliver Zompro transferred the Philippine species to the genus Tisamenus in 2004 and left only those occurring on Borneo in the genus Hoploclonia, both Tisamenus clotho and its later synonym Tisamenus atropos have been listed in this genus.

+In a molecular genetics study published in 2021, representatives of other Tisamenus species were included in addition to Tisamenus clotho from Camarines Norte.
+It turned out that the species is closely related to Tisamenus cervicornis, whose specimen was identified here as Tisamenus deplanatus.
+Tisamenus hystrix from Sibuyan Island and the then-undescribed Tisamenus malawak from Camiguin and Tisamenus heitzmanni from Cebu were also relatively closely related.

 In captivity

 A stock keeping by enthusiasts in terrariums derives from specimens from Camarines Norte collected by Thierry Heitzmann on July 22 at Mount Bagacay and August 4, 2015 at Mananap falls.
 Their species affiliation was not certain at first, so they were named Tisamenus cf. clotho 'Camarines'.
 Joachim Bresseel identified these as Tisamenus clotho.
 The species is easy to keep and breed.
 They eat leaves of bramble, other Rosaceae and hazel.